Nafisa42/2025S2-CITS5501-Group53-Project/project-phase2-report.md

 ## Task 4.2 - Command grammer quality

 This section documents the strategies, techniques, coverage criteria, automation level, and improvements applied to grammar validation.

-The goal is to keep the grammar specification correct, clear, and concise,
-and ensure QA activities are systematic and effective.
+Our grammar is:

+**Correct**
+Compiles and runs in BNF Playground with no syntax errors, demonstrating structurally valid and internally consistent rules.

+**Clear**
+Uses consistent naming, a unified BNF/EBNF format, and structured comments, which improve readability and ease maintenance.

+**Concise**
+Removes redundant/overlapping rules, keeping only the minimal set needed for complete coverage and lower complexity.

 ### 4.2.1 High-level Strategies